 ❤️ Why You’ll Love These Crescent Rolls

-- Beginner-Friendly Recipe: This recipe is great even if you've never baked gluten-free before because it has simple steps that are easy to follow.
+- Beginner-Friendly Recipe: This recipe is great even if you've never baked gluten-free before because it is very simple to follow and doesn't require any specific equipment.

 🧈 Ingredients and Substitutes

 - Gluten-Free Flour: For this recipe, I recommend using King Arthur Gluten-Free Bread Flour.
-If you can't find this, any gluten-free bread flour mix will do, though the end result might be a little different.
+If you can't find this, any gluten-free bread flour mix will do.
+Just make sure that the blend you are using contains xanthan gum.
+The result might be a little different.

-- Sugar: The yeast needs sugar to work, which helps the dough grow.
+- Sugar: Yeast needs sugar to work, which helps the dough grow.
 You can use honey or maple syrup instead.

-- Salt: Salt makes the rolls taste better and helps keep the yeast from working too fast.
+- Salt: Salt makes the rolls taste better.

 - Baking powder: This gives the rolls extra lift, which makes them light and soft.

-- Warm Milk and Water: Using warm liquids helps the yeast work faster, which makes the dough rise better.
-You can also use milk that doesn't have dairy in it, like almond or soy milk.
+- Warm Milk and Water: Warm liquids help the yeast work faster, which makes the dough rise better.
+If you want to make Dairy-free gluten-free crescent rolls, you can use any dairy-free milk of choice.

 - Butter: The rolls taste rich and savory with butter.
 If you want to make them dairy-free, you can use a vegan butter substitute.